mongodb/libmongocrypt/bindings/node/README.md

 The unit tests require the binding to be built.
 Run `npm run rebuild` to build the addon from the c++ source.
 Then the tests can be run with `npm test`.

-Note: changes to c++ source are not automatically re-compiled.  you need to rebuild the bindings after each change.
+Note: changes to c++ source are not automatically re-compiled.
+One needs to rebuild the bindings after each change.